The finished article – although there is room for more …….

 The poppy on the front was made by the late Amanda Parker

-Lots of stories follow from folk to help build the scrap book ……..
+A few of the stories follow from folk who helped build the scrap book ……..

 My memories of VE Day 1945 by Mary Nesling, Bladen Valley